 3: Take note of the management pathway for applications

-Please download and take note of the management pathway followed for research requests: NJR process flow for research application pathway (pdf) >
+Please download and take note of management pathway followed for research requests: NJR process flow for research application pathway (pdf) >

 4: Plan your expression of interest to take advantage of submission deadlines for full research applications